Things to Do in Chicago This Weekend

-As the weekend nears, an array of activities are waiting to pan out in Chicago.
+Chicago’s forecast is expected to hit the upper-70s this weekend — yes, you read that correctly — and there will be plenty to do in the city.

-From Easter celebrations to a film festival premiere, here are some activities you can spend your weekend checking out:
+From rooftop yoga and drinks to touring blooming buds in conservatories, here are some activities you can check out this weekend:

 Local